rusic/documentation/widgets/v1/redirect-to-desktop.md

   url: /widgets/v1/redirect-to-desktop/
 ---

-# Redirect to desktop - (V6 + M Version only)
+# Redirect to Desktop - (V6 + M Version only)

 Add a redirect to desktop widget to your template.

 ## Overview

 You can add a redirect to desktop widget to your template.
-This widget will allow to go to the desktop from the mobile site.
+This widget will allow access to go to the desktop from the mobile site.

 To include a redirect to desktop widget in your template you will need to add the following line: